 On Sunday afternoon 31 March, three projects (see below) were pitched to an international jury of experts and were judged according to seven criteria including ingenuity, creativity, impact, technology, marketability, sustainability and the quality of the pitch itself.
 In addition, a fourth project was presented, out of competition, by a participant who was not able to attend the entire event.
 Altogether, around 40 people were present at the presentations and the award ceremony.

 Two days later, on 2 April, a session on media innovation and Radio Hack Europe 2019 was organized as part of the Radiodays Europe conference.
-This was an opportunity to present the results of the hackathon and allowed the 70 or so people attending the session to discover the winning project, as well as the more provocative project that was out of competition.
+This was an opportunity to present the results of the hackathon and allowed some 70 people attending the session to discover the winning project, as well as the more daring project that was out of competition.

 - First place: “RadioAct”, an integrated poll platform to get real time feedback